tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-25-docker-root-user-in-a-pod.markdown

 No events.
 ```

-You need to have root power to troubleshoot.
+For troubleshooting purposes, we sometimes need to enter the container or execute some commands with root privilege.
-However, you simply don't have the root password.
+Sometimes, we simply cannot `sudo` or have the root password.

 ```
 jenkins@jenkins:~$ sudo ls /etc/hosts